 - Bake at 350 degrees F (175 degrees C) for 35 minutes.
 Remove from the oven and allow to cool to room temperature.
 Refrigerate, if desired, before adding the final topping ingredients (I usually do this, and take the chocolate pecan slab pie bars to a gathering the next day).

-- Add the toppings: melt about ⅔ of the remaining 1 cup portion of the semi-sweet chocolate chips with 1 Tbsp of butter in 30 second increments in the microwave (about 1 minute).
+- Add the toppings: melt about ⅔ of the remaining 1 cup portion of the semi-sweet chocolate chips with 1 tablespoon of butter in 30 second increments in the microwave (about 1 minute).
 Drizzle the melted chocolate using a spoon, in a criss-cross pattern over the slab pie bars.

 - Crush the remaining pecans in a ziploc baggie, using a meat tenderizer or rolling pin.
 Spread over the top of the slab pie bars along with the remaining semi-sweet chocolate chips.
 I usually add some of the crushed pecans and chocolate chips and continue to drizzle more of the chocolate until all of the toppings are used.